sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ~~~~~~~~~~
 {: #fig-detailed title="Detailed Architecture"}

 In {{fig-detailed}}, we have a more detailed view of the architecture - one that fosters the development of a pluggable ecosystem of cooperative tools.
 Existing collection mechanisms (ECP/SWIMA included) can be brought into this architecture by specifying the interface of the collector and creating the XMPP-Grid Connector.
 Additionally, while not directly depicted in {{fig-detailed}}, this architecture does not preclude point-to-point interfaces.
 In fact, {{I-D.ietf-mile-xmpp-grid}} provides brokering capabilities to facilitate such point-to-point data transfers.

-Each of the SACM Components listed depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.
+Additionally, each of the SACM Components depicted in {{fig-detailed}} may be a Provider, a Consumer, or both, depending on the circumstance.

+At this point, {{I-D.ietf-mile-xmpp-grid}} does not provide enough of a start for SACM, and there are other XMPP extensions we are likely to consider to meet the needs of {{RFC7632}} and {{RFC8248}}.
+Specifically, the authors would propose work to extend (or modify) {{I-D.ietf-mile-xmpp-grid}} to include additional XEPs, possibly the following:

+* Entity Capabilities (XEP-0115): May be used to express the specific capabilities that a particular client embodies.
+* Form Discovery and Publishing (XEP-0346): May be used for datastream examples requiring some expression of a request followed by an expected response.
+* Ad Hoc Commands (XEP-0050): May be usable for simple orchestration (i.e. "do assessment").
+* File Repository and Sharing (XEP-0214): Appears to be needed for handling large amounts of data (if not fragmenting).
+* Publishing Stream Initiation Requests (XEP-0137): Provides ability to stream information between two XMPP entities.
+* PubSub Collection Nodes (XEP-0248): Nested topics for specialization to the leaf node level.
+* Security Labels In Pub/Sub (XEP-0314): Enables tagging data with classification categories.
+* PubSub Chaining (XEP-0253): Federation of publishing nodes enabling a publish node of one server to be a subscriber to a publishing node of another server
+* Easy User Onboarding (XEP-0253): Simplified client registration

 # A Word On SACM Components, Capabilities, and Interfaces
 As previously mentioned, the SACM Architecture consists of a variety of SACM Components, and named components are intended to embody one or more specific capabilities.
 Interacting with these capabilities will require at least two levels of interface specification.
 The first is a logical interface specification, and the second is at least one binding to a specific transfer mechanism, where the preferred transfer mechanism would be XMPP-grid.